LucianoXu/28-Dirac3/README.md

 - I implemented `sum_i sum_j <i|A|j> |i><j| -> A`, but the matching is far from complete.
 Now I believe the rule for sum is not well designed - in the opposite direction actually.
 We should try to pull things out of the sum instead of pushing them in.

+- Now we use `MultiBindTerm` to characterize successive big-op.

 ## TODO
 - consider the case of teleportation after we have indices
 - reconsider how to deal with equivalence